skupperproject/skupper-example-postgresql/README.md

 [kube-providers]: https://skupper.io/start/kubernetes.html
 [install-kubectl]: https://kubernetes.io/docs/tasks/tools/install-kubectl/

-* The `skupper` command-line tool, version 2.0 or later ([installation guide](https://skupper.io/v2/#installing-the-cli))

 The basis for the demonstration is to depict the operation of a PostgreSQL database in a private cluster and the ability to access the database from clients resident on other public clusters.
 As an example, the cluster deployment might be comprised of:

 * A private cloud cluster running on your local machine
 * Two public cloud clusters running in public cloud providers